 A charming fellow

-With his friendly demeanor and enthusiastic attitude, Josè soon established himself as a bit of a character within the White House.
+With his friendly demeanor and enthusiastic attitude, Josè soon established himself as a bit of a character within the walls of the White House.
 In John A. Carver Jr's Oral History Interview with John Stuart, Carver Jr says the following of the Puerto Rican man:

 "Benìtez had been kind of single-handedly responsible for getting the Puerto Rican votes for Senator Kennedy out in Los Angeles, and he’s such a charming delightful fellow, and everybody loved him, and we got the word, you know, that he was to be Governor of American Samoa.
 And I didn’t have any idea that he could handle that job, so we finally settled on the number two job in the Trust Territory for him.